htjb/htjb.github.io/index.md

 I am currently a Junior Kavli Fellow at the Kavli Institute for Cosmology at the University of Cambridge and a Post-Doctoral Research Associate at St Edmunds College.
-My research focuses on developing novel Bayesian analysis tools and applying them to various cosmological studies.
+My research focuses on developing novel Bayesian analysis tools and machine learning algorithms for various cosmological studies.

 During my PhD, I specialized in data analysis techniques for global or sky-averaged 21-cm cosmology as part of the [Cm-Wave Experimental Radio Cosmology](https://cavendishcmwavecosmology.weebly.com/) group